-Table 31: Configuration parameters for setting up user accounts
+Table 30: Configuration parameters for setting up user accounts

-Configuration parameter Meaning TargetSystem ADS Accounts TransferJPegPhoto Specifies whether changes to the employee's picture are published in existing user accounts.
+Configuration parameter Meaning TargetSystem ADS Accounts TransferJPegPhoto Specifies whether changes to the identity's picture are published in existing user accounts.
 The picture is not part of default synchronization.
-It is only published when employee data is changed.
+It is only published when an identity's main data is changed.

-Table 32: General main data of a user account
+Table 31: General main data of a user account

+Property Description Identity Identity that uses this user account.

+Property

+Description

-Property Description Employee Employee that uses this user account.
-An employee is already entered if the user account was generated by an account definition.
-If you create the user account manually, you can select an employee in the menu.
-If you are using automatic employee assignment, an associated employee is found and added to the user account when you save the user account.
-You can create a new employee for a user account with an identity of type Organizational identity , Personalized administrator identity , Sponsored identity , Shared identity , or Service identity .
-To do this, click and the input field and enter the required
+- An identity is already entered if the user account was generated by an account definition. - If you are using automatic identity assignment, an associated identity is found and added to the user account when you save the user account. - If you create the user account manually, you can select an identity in the menu.